If you’re anything like most brands in the UK, you probably reserve the majority of your marketing spend for digital channels and advertising.

 This is another common misconception aimed at outdoor advertising, albeit one that’s at least based on the relatively inflated cost of digital billboards and DOOH media.

 Sure, digital billboard placements can cost upwards of £1,200 per week in the UK, with only minimal discounts available for long-term bookings.
-However, the cost of traditional paper billboards is far lower, even when you factor in the additional price of production in addition to rent.
+However, the cost of traditional classic billboards is far lower, even when you factor in the additional price of production in addition to rent.

 More specifically, renting a 48-sheet billboard can cost as little as £320 over the course of a two-week period, while an additional production fee of £175 (if required) would push the total price to just £495.